teadrinker/microw8-c-example/README.md

 To get some more samples into RE-FORM, I used lz compression for patterns and samples (and some samples use my compressed-in-memory-format).
-But ideally for audio, you would use a lossy format like [QOA](https://github.com/phoboslab/qoa) or [pulsejet](https://yupferris.github.io/blog/2021/06/07/pulsejet-sample-compression-codec-for-64k.html)
+But ideally for audio, you would use a lossy format like [QOA](https://github.com/phoboslab/qoa) or [pulsejet](https://yupferris.github.io/blog/2021/06/07/pulsejet-sample-compression-codec-for-64k.html).
+I would love to see someone with a mature 64k toolchain take on this platform!